GIS-Halmstad/audioguide/README.md

 ### Media assets

-This section describes how to add the media assets (images, audio and video files) to the AudioGuide App.
+This section describes how to add the media assets (images, audio and video files) to the Audioguide App.

 As you may have noticed, the database tables include some columns that are meant to be used to link each geometric feature with one-to-many assets.
 The `audioguide_point` table contains `audios`, `videos` and `images`, while `audioguide_line` table contains `images` only.
 Each of these columns' values should be _a comma-separated string of either relative or absolute URLs_. `NULL` is an allowed value too.